 Six miles off the coast of New Hampshire, but actually belonging to the state of Maine, Smuttynose Island is one of the Isles of Shoals.
 Named by fishermen who thought all of the seaweed that surrounding the island looked like, upon approach, the “smutty nose” of a giant sea creature, Smuttynose Island is best known not for its name but for two gruesome murders that occurred there in 1873.

-On March 6, 1873, two Norwegian women were strangled on the island.
-One was struck by a hatchet.
+On March 6, 1873, two Norwegian women were murdered by an ax-wielding assailant.
 A third woman was able to escape and hid from the attacker on a part of the island now named after her.
 The only witness to the murders, the third woman, Maren Hontvet, was able to identify a German fisherman as the killer.
 Louis Wagner was tried, convicted, and hanged - but he maintained his innocence throughout the process.

 The story was immortalized in an 1875 story in The Atlantic by Celia Thaxter, “A Memorable Murder.”
-It was also featured in the book The Weight of Water by Anita Shreve, who weaved the tale of the murders with a present day and troubled family out on a sailing trip from Portsmouth, New Hampshire to the Isles of Shoals.
+A fictionalized account was also featured in the novel The Weight of Water by Anita Shreve, who weaved the tale of the murders with a present day and troubled family out on a sailing trip from Portsmouth, New Hampshire to the Isles of Shoals.